-Protective clothing is needed when work is expected to be executed at or below 4 degrees.
-Proper clothing should be selected to suit temperature, conditions, duration of the activity and place where the job will take place.
-Wearing proper clothing will reduce the possibilities of excessive sweating thus reducing the risk of a possible injury.
+Protective clothing is needed when work is expected to be executed at or below 40º F/4º C. Proper clothing should be selected to suit the temperature, weather conditions, the duration of the activity, and the location where the job will take place.
+Wearing proper clothing will reduce the possibilities of excessive sweating, thus reducing the risk of an injury.

-- When possible wear multiple layers instead of single layer.
+- When possible wear multiple layers instead of a single layer.